 Fall Break Immersion Program

-Each October, three distinct local immersion opportunities are offered to students.
+Each October, two distinct local immersion opportunities are offered to students.
 These include:

 L'Arche - An international network of homes where people with and without intellectual disabilities share life together in a community of faith and friendship.
 Students will have the opportunity to build relationships through work, prayer, and shared celebration.
 Location is Haverhill, Massachusetts.
 For more information visit larcheirenicon.org.

 Worcester Immersion – (first-year students only) Based out of a Lutheran church in the heart of the city, participants gain a broad understanding of Worcester and its people.
 The experience includes volunteer service, dining at local restaurants, interfaith visits, prayer and worship experiences, and a meeting with the mayor and other elected officials.

 The Chaplains' Office offers several international immersion trips each year.
 The trips are faith-based, and we try our best to be in solidarity with the people of each country to gain a sense of their values and their faith, to experience gracious hospitality, and to witness first-hand the poverty that so many in our world live with each day.